r7butler/PHAB/README.md

 A data frame of IPI scores estimated at each site on each unique sample date is returned.
 The output data are in wide format with one row for each sample date at a site.
 Detailed information for each output column is as follows:

 * `StationCode` unique station identifier
-* `SampleDate` date of the sample
+* `SampleDate` date of the site visit
-* `PHAB_SampleID` unique station identifier and sample date, used if more than one sample was collected at a station
+* `PHAB_SampleID` unique identifier of the sampling event.
+Typically, the station code and sample data are sufficient to determine unique sampling events.
 * `IPI` score for the index of physical integrity
-* `IPI_percentile` the percentile of the IPI score relative to all other stations
+* `IPI_percentile` the percentile of the IPI score relative to scores at reference sites
 * `Ev_FlowHab` evenness of flow habitat types, from the raw PHAB metric
 * `Ev_FlowHab_score` IPI score for evenness of flow habitat types
-* `H_AqHab` Shannon Diversity of aquatic habitat types, from the raw PHAB metric
+* `H_AqHab` Shannon diversity of aquatic habitat types, from the raw PHAB metric
-* `H_AqHab_pred` predicted Shannon Diversity of aquatic habitat types
+* `H_AqHab_pred` predicted Shannon diversity of aquatic habitat types
-* `H_AqHab_score` scored Shannon Diversity of aquatic habitat types
+* `H_AqHab_score` scored Shannon diversity of aquatic habitat types
 * `H_SubNat` Shannon Diversity of natural substrate types, from the raw PHAB metric
-* `H_SubNat_score` scored Shannon Diversity of natural substrate types
+* `H_SubNat_score` scored Shannon diversity of natural substrate types
 * `PCT_SAFN` percent substrates smaller than sand (<2 mm), from the raw PHAB metric
-* `PCT_RC` percent concrete/asphalt, from the raw PHAB metric
+* `PCT_RC` percent concrete/asphalt, from the raw PHAB metric and is combined with `PCT_SAFN` to provide an overall estimate of substrate
 * `PCT_SAFN_pred` predicted percent substrates smaller than sand (<2 mm)
-* `PCT_SAFN_score` scored percent substrates smaller than sand (<2 mm)
+* `PCT_SAFN_score` scored percent substrates smaller than sand (<2 mm), includes substrate from `PCT_RC`
 * `XCMG` riparian cover as sum of three layers, from the raw PHAB metric
 * `XCMG_pred` predicted riparian cover as sum of three layers
 * `XCMG_score` scored riparian cover as sum of three layers
 * `IPI_qa` quality assurance for the IPI score
 * `Ev_FlowHab_qa` quality assurance for evenness of flow habitat types
-* `H_AqHab_qa` quality assurance for Shannon Diversity of aquatic habitat types
+* `H_AqHab_qa` quality assurance for Shannon diversity of aquatic habitat types
-* `H_SubNat_qa` quality assurance for Shannon Diversity of natural substrate types
+* `H_SubNat_qa` quality assurance for Shannon diversity of natural substrate types
 * `PCT_SAFN_qa` quality assurance for percent substrates smaller than sand (<2 mm)
 * `XCMG_qa` quality assurance for riparian cover as sum of three layers

 Metrics are included in the output as observed PHAB metrics, predicted metrics, and scored metrics.
-The observed PHAB metrics are returned as is from the input data.
+The observed PHAB metrics are returned as-is from the input data.
 Some PHAB metrics include a predicted column that shows the modelled metric value based on the observed conditions at a site.
 Scored PHAB metrics are based on the difference between the observed and predicted scores for metrics with predictions, or estimated from the observed metric using an empirical formula for those without predicted values.

 The last five columns include quality assurance information for the IPI score and select metrics.
 QA values for metrics less than one indicate less quality assurance, usually resulting from less than the recommended locations being used at a sample site to assess a metric.
 The QA value for the IPI is based on the lowest score among all metrics.
 These columns are included by default and can be removed from the output by using the `qa = FALSE` argument.